Wii U: Games

-Wii U games can be downloaded digitally through Nintendo eShop, or at retail on physical media.
+Wii U games could be downloaded digitally through Nintendo eShop, or at retail on physical media.
 Retail copies of Wii U games are distributed on Wii U Optical Disc, a proprietary high-density optical disc format co-developed with Panasonic.
 The format is similar in design and specifications to a Blu-ray, with a capacity of 25 GB per layer, but the discs themselves have a soft, rounded rim.
-Unlike previous Nintendo consoles, game manuals are only available digitally.
+Unlike previous Nintendo consoles, game manuals were only available digitally.
 The console is region locked; software purchased in a region can be only played on that region's hardware.
 New games in Nintendo's flagship franchises (including Super Mario, Donkey Kong and The Legend of Zelda), as well as several Wii series games (including Wii Sports Club, Wii Fit U and Wii Party U) have been released, in addition to many original games and third-party-developed games.
 Nintendo has received third-party support from companies such as Ubisoft, Sega, Warner Bros.
-Interactive Entertainment, Activision Blizzard and Capcom, and various independent developers such as Two Tribes.
+Interactive Entertainment, Activision Blizzard, and Capcom, and various independent developers such as Two Tribes.
 As of late July 2016, there have been 39 first-party and 118 third-party Wii U games physically released in the United States; both figures are the lowest for any Nintendo console.

 A total of 103.53 million Wii U games have been sold worldwide since 30 September 2022, with ten games surpassing the million-unit mark.
 The highest selling game is Mario Kart 8 at 8.46 million units, followed by Super Mario 3D World at 5.88 million units, and New Super Mario Bros.
 U at 5.82 million units.
 Super Smash Bros. for Wii U was the fastest selling Wii U game as of 25 November 2014.

 Launch games

-The Wii U was launched with 23 games in North America, 26 games in Europe, 25 games in Australia, and 11 games in Japan.
+The Wii U was launched with 29 games in North America, 26 games in Europe, 25 games in Australia, and 11 games in Japan.
 Some download-only games were also available on launch day for the Wii U via Nintendo eShop.
 An additional 30 games were announced for release during the system's launch window, which included the three months after the system's launch date.